Agassi–Sampras rivalry

 From their first ATP match to their 1995 US Open final match, their head-to-head was tied 8–8.
 From their 1995 US Open final match to 1999, their head-to-head was 9–3 in favor of Sampras.
 Agassi has often said that the 1995 US Open loss was a powerful blow to him that took him years to recover from; amid this and other psychological issues he subsequently plummeted to world No. 141, and it marked a significant shift in their rivalry.
 From 2000 to their last match in 2002, their head-to-head was tied at 3–3.

-At the time of their retirements, Sampras held the all-time record for most men's Grand Slam titles, with 14.
+At the time of their retirements, Sampras held the all-time record for most men's major singles titles, with 14.
 This broke Björn Borg's record of 11 titles won in the Open Era, as well as the 12 by Roy Emerson from before the Open Era.
 On the other hand, Agassi, who claimed 8 Grand Slam titles, was ranked joint third for most titles in the Open Era, and joint fifth all-time at the time of his retirement.
 Agassi was the second man after Rod Laver to win the singles Career Grand Slam in the Open Era and one of then-five (currently eight) overall.
-By winning the gold medal in men's singles at the 1996 Olympics, he became the first male player to achieve a Career Golden Slam in singles tennis.
+As Agassi won the gold medal in men's singles at the 1996 Olympics, he was also the first male player to achieve a Career Golden Slam in singles tennis.
 The Career Grand Slam proved elusive for Sampras, as he was unable to find significant success on the serve-neutralizing clay courts, reaching only one French Open semi-final in his career.

 Agassi also held the then-record for most ATP Masters Series (AMS) shields (since 1990) with 17.
 Also, Agassi has been called the best service returner in the history of the game.